 Symposium “The Future of Human-Robot Interaction”

-To further highlight the event, there will be a preceding symposium held in the morning.
-Five internationally renowned speakers will share their perspectives on “The Future of Human-Robot Interaction”, speaking from their diverse backgrounds in human factors, haptics, human-automation interaction and ethnography (note that Tom Carlson would originally speak as well, but was forced to cancel unfortunately).
+To further highlight the event, a preceding symposium was held in the morning, for a selective audience of 100 people.
+Five internationally renowned speakers shared their perspectives on “The Future of Human-Robot Interaction”, speaking from their diverse backgrounds in human factors, haptics, human-automation interaction and ethnography (note that Tom Carlson would originally speak as well, but was forced to cancel unfortunately).
+The symposium was recorded through Collegerama, click here to view the presentations of each of the presenters mentioned below.

 Schedule for Friday morning, March 22nd 2019